 Children's Health Watch

-The Center for Hunger-Free Communities coordinates the Philadelphia site of Children’s HealthWatch, a surveillance study that monitors the health and well-being of young children under the age of four.
+The Center for Hunger-Free Communities coordinates the Philadelphia site of Children’s HealthWatch, a surveillance study that monitors the health and well-being of very young children under the age of four.
 In this age range, children are in a period of rapid brain growth and development.
 Therefore, even mild-to-moderate under-nutrition can have long term negative consequences.

 - St. Christopher's Hospital for Children in Philadelphia